Edwin de Graaf: Club career

-De Graaf is a midfielder who was born in The Hague and made his debut in professional football, being part of the RBC Roosendaal squad in the 2001–02 season.
+De Graaf is a midfielder who was born in The Hague and raised in Zoetermeer where he played for local amateur sides DWO and DSO.
+After a title-winning season at FC Lisse, he made his debut in professional football being part of the RBC Roosendaal squad in the 2001–02 season.
 He also played for Feyenoord and ADO Den Haag before joining NAC Breda.

 On 15 June 2010, he signed a two-year deal with Scottish Premier League club Hibernian.
 De Graaf made an "impressive" performance in his home debut for Hibs, scoring two goals in a 3–2 defeat by NK Maribor.
 His later performances were not as productive, however, as he missed clear goalscoring chances in games against Rangers, Inverness and Kilmarnock.

 De Graaf struggled to hold down a place under Hughes' successor, Colin Calderwood, and was loaned to Excelsior for the remainder of the 2010–11 season.
 Calderwood stated in April 2011 that he had received good reports about De Graaf's performances for Excelsior and confirmed that he would return to Easter Road for the 2011–12 season.
 His contract with Hibernian was terminated and he signed for Excelsior on 1 September 2011.